slsa-framework/slsa/docs/attestation-model.md

 Summary:

--   **Artifact:** Immutable blob of data, usually identified by cryptographic content hash.
+-   **Artifact:** Immutable blob of data described by an attestation, usually identified by cryptographic content hash.
 Examples: file content, git commit, Docker image.
 May also include a mutable locator, such as a package name or URI.

 -   **Attestation:** Authenticated, machine-readable metadata about one or more software artifacts.
-MUST contain at least:
+An attestation MUST contain at least:

     -   **Envelope:** Authenticates the message.
 At a minimum, it contains: